-Tina Lay is thanking emergency responders, including members of our Critical Care Team after they responded to her partner Bern, who sadly passed away after suffering a cardiac arrest in April last year.
+Tina Lay is thanking emergency responders, including members of our Critical Care Team after they responded to her partner Bern, who sadly passed away after suffering an out-of-hospital cardiac arrest.

 Bern, who worked in vehicle recovery, had been called to a job in Brean, Somerset, after a Mercedes had become stranded on the beach.
 Whilst on the job, he suffered an out-of-hospital cardiac arrest, which he sadly did not survive.

 Tina recalls Bern, fondly known as Bernie by his friends, calling her around 3pm on the day of the incident, letting her know he had got to the job safe and that he would call on his way home that evening.
 “That was the last day I heard and saw Bern,” says Tina.

 When Bern’s colleague saw him fall to the ground, he assumed he had tripped, however when he got no response, he realised something was very wrong and called for assistance.
 The coast guards and beach wardens were the first on scene, soon joined by an off-duty nurse and the ambulance service, who all performed CPR and defibrillations on Bern before calling GWAAC’s Critical Care Team for assistance.
 However, after an hour trying to revive Bern at the scene, giving CPR, defibrillation and critical care, Bern sadly was unable to be revived.

 His partner, Tina, is thanking all of those whose efforts went into trying to revive Bern: